-CITY OF SAN DIEGO COMMUNITY ACTION PLAN ON HOMELESSNESS
+CITY OF SAN DIEGO'S COMMUNITY ACTION PLAN ON HOMELESSNESS

-The City of San Diego (City) Community Action Plan on Homelessness is a comprehensive, 10-year plan that builds on recent progress, lays out short-term achievable goals and will serve as a guide for long-term success in addressing homelessness.
+The City of San Diego's (City) Community Action Plan on Homelessness is a comprehensive, 10-year plan that builds on recent progress, lays out short-term achievable goals and serves as a guide for long-term success in addressing homelessness.

-Through a contract with SDHC on behalf of the City, the Corporation for Supportive Housing (CSH), a nationally recognized consultant with broad expertise in the area of homelessness, developed the City's Community Action Plan on Homelessness.
-On October 14, 2019, the San Diego City Council unanimously approved the City's Community Action Plan on Homelessness, available online: https://www.sdhc.org/wp-content/uploads/2019/10/SD Homeless CSH report final 10-2019.pdf
+Through a contract with SDHC on behalf of the City, the Corporation for Supportive Housing, a nationally recognized consultant with broad expertise in the area of homelessness, developed this Community Action Plan.
+The San Diego City Council accepted the plan in October 2019.